 I watched with tears in my eyes as they commenced by, many had personalized their caps; some even had loving messages for their parents (awe).
 Wouldn't that be something if my angel paid some sort of homage to her devoted, self-sacrificing (did I mention broke from paying for college) mother, I couldn't help but think to myself.

 A sea of black robes went by and out of the corner of my eye I saw her, my little girl all grown up on the way towards the rest of her life.
 I held my breath looking for the "I have the best mom ever" sign to pass, but no such sight, apparently she not only received her degree with honors, but she also got a honorary doctorate in the arts of distilled spirits.
 Sigh.
-It only took me half a second to realize, she was just having fun and being herself, just the way I want her to be.
+It only took me half a second to realize, she was just having fun and being herself and just the way I want her to be.
 I couldn't be prouder of my daughter and the last 4 years and all the tears (at least on my part) were totally worth it.

 I received a request to review "Beach House Baking Delicious Desserts" by Lei Shishak.
 I wasn't sure if I could find the time, but I read a little about Lei and liked what I saw and I thought, perhaps this would be a good book to bake with over the summer and ponder the future.
 The book has lots of easy recipes, a great selection of cupcake recipes, but her fun ice cream sandwich variations are something I'm really looking forward to trying.
 I couldn't wait to try her Lover's Coffee Cake recipe to take advantage of the fresh cherries grown here, it did not disappoint.